netobserv/network-observability-operator/docs/FlowMetric.md

-FlowMetric is the Schema for the flowmetrics API
+FlowMetric is the API allowing to create custom metrics from the collected flow logs.

 <table>
     <thead>